SUMMARY

 - National Cancer Institute SPORE Project Award.

-Dr. Borad is an internationally recognized expert for treating patients with cholangiocarcinoma.
-He received the Mark R. Clements Award for Vision, Innovation and Collaboration from the Cholangiocarcinoma Foundation for his pioneering efforts to found the International Cholangiocarcinoma Research Network, which he also chaired.
+Dr. Borad received the Mark R. Clements Award for Vision, Innovation and Collaboration from the Cholangiocarcinoma Foundation for his pioneering efforts to found the International Cholangiocarcinoma Research Network, which he also chaired.
 He is the proud mentor of a large cadre of trainees at all levels, particularly those from underrepresented groups.
 These trainees have gone on to successful careers in academia, government and the biopharmaceutical industry.

 Focus areas

-- Engineering of novel gene and virus therapy platforms.
-The Borad Lab is developing novel vesiculovirus-based platforms for gene therapy and oncolytic virotherapy applications.
-The focus is on repeat dosing, harnessing preexisting host immunity and molecular tagging to enable surface-directed therapeutic synergies.
+- Engineering novel gene and virus therapy platforms.
+Dr. Borad and his team are developing novel vesiculovirus-based platforms for gene therapy and oncolytic virotherapy applications.
+Their focus is on repeat dosing, harnessing preexisting host immunity and molecular tagging to enable surface-directed therapeutic synergies.

 - Epigenomic therapeutics.
 Dr. Borad's team is leveraging epigenomic dependencies to enable combinatorial epigenomic therapeutic targeting in cholangiocarcinoma.
 His team also has been characterizing the role of superenhancers in cholangiocarcinoma oncogenesis.

 - Genomic medicine-driven target discovery.
-Dr. Borad and his team are using computational biology approaches for biomarker and target discovery in cancers of the bile duct, liver and pancreas from multi-omic datasets, with an ultimate goal of achieving comprehensive and individualized N=1 therapies.
+Dr. Borad and his team use computational biology approaches for biomarker and target discovery in cancers of the bile duct, liver and pancreas from multi-omic datasets.
+The team's ultimate goal is achieving comprehensive and individualized N=1 therapies.

 Significance to patient care

 Dr. Borad is committed to rapidly advancing discoveries from bench to bedside.
 He continues these efforts using a highly collaborative team science approach.
-Given the unmet needs, his efforts mainly focus on patients with cholangiocarcinoma, pancreatic cancer and hepatocellular carcinoma.
+Dr. Borad's research focuses on cholangiocarcinoma, pancreatic cancer and hepatocellular carcinoma because of their unmet treatment needs.

 Professional highlights